-During the first few weeks of the Surgical Clerkship, ALL students will get together at Orlando Regional Medical Center's downtown campus for a 4 hour class that will cover the basic principles of suturing and knot tying.
+During the first few weeks of the Surgical Clerkship (typically on the morning of the first day of the rotation), ALL students will get together at Orlando Regional Medical Center's downtown campus for a four hour class that will cover the basic principles of suturing and knot tying.
 A demonstration will also be given covering various types of staplers, sutures, needles and so forth.
 There will also be a brief presentation by the operating room staff covering sterile technique, as well as proper techniques for gowning and gloving.